bettergovph/govchain/README.md

 **Built with ❤️ for democratic accountability in the digital age**

-Version: 1.0.0
-Status: Pre-launch Development
-Last Updated: 2025-10-04

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is open source and available under the CC0 1.0 Universal License.
 See LICENSE file for details.

 ---